jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: And your other question, Adam?

-[Adam]: Yeah, one of the things that started happening to me before I went raw about a year ago was that the lymph nodes on the right side of my neck started swelling big time.
+Adam: Yeah, one of the things that started happening to me before I went raw about a year ago was that the lymph nodes on the right side of my neck started swelling big time.
 And I had a lot of indigestion problems, and I'm still dealing with those.
 But when I actually went to the ER a few months ago to get checked out, one of the things that they noticed was that my spleen was enlarged big time.
 So a swollen lymph node, enlarged spleen.
 But they were also noting to me that I was very pale and a paleish yellow, but they didn't notice any jaundice in my blood test.
 So I'm just wondering what you would recommend for that.

 A: Well, it's normal for people to have enlarged spleens if they've done a high fruit diet.

-[Adam]: Oh, really?
+Adam: Oh, really?

 A: Yeah.
 What it does is it causes a lot of white blood cell loss, and the body is over-manufacturing red blood cells normally.
 So they collect in the bone marrow where your red and white blood cells divide and mature.
 You only have so many.
 You have a ratio of red to white blood cells.
 So if the body is trying to pump out more white blood cells, it's going to be over-producing red blood cells at the same time, and the spleen holds your extra red blood cells.

 P: That answers it for you.
 Adam?

-[Adam]: Yeah, what would you recommend nutrition-wise?
+Adam: Yeah, what would you recommend nutrition-wise?

 A: I wouldn't eat red meat.
 I would eat chicken and fish.

 P: Chicken and fish.

-[Adam]: Right.
+Adam: Right.
 Okay.

 P: Thanks, Adam.

-[Adam]: Thank you.
+Adam: Thank you.

 P: I was going to ask you about that.
 Actually, you eat raw chicken.